Cognitive behavioral therapy for insomnia: Indication

 CBT-I can be indicated for both primary and secondary insomnia.
 It primarily focuses on how patients deal with acute insomnia symptoms and how these symptoms are maintained and become chronic.
 These maintaining factors are often relevant in both primary and secondary insomnia.

 Contraindication

-Some components of CBT-I can be contraindicated under certain circumstances.
+Due to preexisting conditions or undesirable side effects, CBT-I can sometimes be an undesirable method of treatment.
+Some examples of this are: